laurilehmijoki/s3_website/additional-docs/example-configurations.md

 gzip: true
 ````

-We keep the CloudFront distribution ID as an environment variables.
+In this example, we keep the CloudFront distribution ID in an environment variable.
-It's convenient, since you can keep the `s3_website.yml`
+This is convenient, since you can keep the `s3_website.yml` in a public Git repo, and
-in a public Git repo, and thus have your deployment configurations
+thus have your deployment configurations version-controlled.
-version-controlled.

 ## Setup for HTTP2 and Custom SNI SSL Certificate